nagy135/subtube/README.md

 ```

 # SXIV integration
-if you add following lines to your sxiv config (~/.config/sxiv/exec/key-handler) you will be able to use queue feature, show video title of thumbnail and remove them.
-This case statement already exists, so just copy 4 lines inside.
+if you add following lines to your sxiv config (~/.config/sxiv/exec/key-handler) you will be able to use queue feature, you will be able to show video title as notification or remove thumbnails.

 After install of sxiv, create config folder and key handler script like this
 ```